kentvillalun/lru-page-replacement-alg/README.md

 ## 🧩 Challenges solved

-- Implementing the LRU algorithm accurately with frame tracking
-- Building a two-step reveal interaction (show faults first, then full solution)
+- Integrating vanilla JS algorithm logic into a React component architecture without rewriting the original code
-- Designing a color-coded table that clearly distinguishes faults, hits, and replaced frames
+- Designing a color-coded table that clearly shows faults, hits, and empty frames
-- Handling dynamic reference string inputs without breaking the simulation
+- Handling flexible reference string input (spaces or no spaces, numbers or letters)
-- Making the layout responsive across mobile and desktop screens
 - Keeping the UI clean and informative without overwhelming the user
+- Making the layout responsive across mobile and desktop

 ---